jmvrbanac/requests-cloud-auth/docs/source/index.rst

 Welcome to Requests-CloudAuth's documentation!
 ==============================================

-Requests-CloudAuth is a collection of Authenication extensions for the Requests library.
+Requests-CloudAuth is a collection of Authentication extensions for the Requests library.
 The primary purpose of this collection is to provide an easy interface to authenticate to cloud providers with minimal dependencies.